 Take stock of which one of these items you need to change before jumping in and running programs.
 They may not ultimately generate the revenue and awareness a company needs.

-5) Stay positive and optimistic.
+5) Stay positive and optimistic when working online.

 The clients we talked to that have a positive attitude and are seeing this as an opportunity to change either tactics or their business itself, seem to be performing a bit better.